anandarajpandey/NoSQL-Test-Results-Repository/README.md

 Web UI
 ------

-You can search, see details, draw comparison charts from Web UI written in Python.
+You can search, see details, draw comparison charts from Web UI written in Phalcon(PHP framework) and jQuery(javascript framework).
 For example, see http://nosqltestrepo.dev.thumbtack.net

 ---